composewell/streamly/docs/Developer/optimization-guidelines.md

 start building it up from there adding more things incrementally.
 At each stage keep checking if the code is fusing.
 At some point it won't fuse.
 See what we added that made the code not fuse.
-Go through the guidelines above to check if we did something that that is not recommended.
+Go through the guidelines above to check if we did something that is not recommended.
 Or raise an issue for GHC to be fixed if possible.

 # GHC Optimizations In Streamly